Gregory-Eales/ml-implementations/README.md

 reimplementing machine learning algorithms from scratch

 ## Content:
-  * Template-Folder: contains the template for my reimplementation sytle
+  * Template-Folder: contains the template for my reimplementation format
+  * Linear Regression: implementation of

 ## To Do:
-  * Linear Regression
   * Logistic Regression
   * Decision Tree
   * SVM